 Learn simple energy practices to calm your mind, melt away stress, feel lighter, brighter and more relaxed.

 Unlike other forms of marital arts or Tai Chi, there are no complex sequences to remember.
 Familiar movements take on new significance as people learn, through this gentle, guided practice, ways to open energy channels, promote healing and relieve stress.

-Qigong - Perfect for all ages and abilities.
-Classes are offered four times per week from 11 a.m. to noon on Saturdays; from 9 to 9:50 a.m. on Tuesdays and Fridays; and from 9 to 10 p.m. on Wednesdays through Dec.
+This is a moving meditation class based on the traditions of Qigong and Tao Healing – perfect for people all ages and abilities.
+Classes are offered four times per week at 11 a.m. on Saturdays; at 9 a.m. on Tuesdays and Fridays; and at 9 p.m. on Wednesdays through Dec.
 31.

 For more information and registration, go to https://www.eventbrite.com/e/moving-meditation-online-qigong-class-tickets-120283460067.